Aquafina-water-bottle/jp-mining-note/docs/docs/definitions.md

-# CSS Options

-## Hiding the first line of a definition
+# Hiding the first line of a definition
 <sup>See also: [How to remove the numbers in the definition](#removing-the-numbers-in-the-primary-definition)</sup>